raykeating/SimpleNeuralNet/readme.txt

 (Note: the third value, the output layer size, must be 1)

-The training_examples variable is a list of decimal integers to be converted into binary.
-It represents the binary numbers that will be given to the network as inputs during training.
-The training algorithm randomly selects from these training examples.
-Similarly, the testing_examples is the same thing, but it represents the inputs that will be given to the network for testing.
+The training_examples variable is a list of decimal integers to be converted into binary and used to generate inputs and expected ouputs to the network during training.

+The testing_examples is the same thing, but for testing.

-The epochs, learning rate, and testing iterations are all pretty self-explanatory.
+The epochs and learning rate are pretty self-explanatory.

 -------------------------------------------------------------------------------
                                    Note
 -------------------------------------------------------------------------------

-The network performs really well when the training examples are the same as the testing examples.
-It is able to memorize the training examples with 100% accuracy, in most runs with 10000 epochs.
-However, when new examples are added in that it hasn't seen during training, the number of correct guesses can vary widely from run to run.
+As you will see, the network performs poorly on the testing data.
+I wasn't able to get it to generalize and I can't figure out why.
+I believe my backpropagation algorithm is working well, since the mean squared error goes down, and it is able to memorize the training examples with 100% accuracy.
+I've tried multiple things to prevent overfitting, including a ton of parameter tweaking, early stoppage, and even a simple "dropout" technique.
+Nothing seemed to work though.

+If possible, I would be interested to see the working code released at some point so I could see what I was doing wrong!